guiinfmol/WebAnalytics-HW3/README.txt

             Measure and the representation of the solution.
     - folder /data:
         It includes a bunch of files that are samples (modified or not) extracted from the dataset that we were given.
-    - folder /tests:
+    - root_folder /:
-        Some simple tests to test our algorithm and parts of our code.
+        Some simple tests to test our algorithm and parts of our code along with a functional demo